Cloud-Neutral/XControl/README.md

 ## Frontend configuration

-The Next.js homepage now resolves service endpoints through `ui/homepage/config/runtime-service-config.json`.
+The Next.js homepage now resolves service endpoints through `ui/homepage/config/runtime-service-config.yaml`.
 The runtime configuration selects values based on `NEXT_PUBLIC_RUNTIME_ENV` (falling back to `NODE_ENV` and the file's `defaultEnvironment`).
-Use `NEXT_PUBLIC_ACCOUNT_SERVICE_URL` for ad-hoc overrides, otherwise adjust the JSON file to specify environment-specific URLs such as `http://localhost:8080` for development/test and `https://account.svc.plus` for production.
+Use `NEXT_PUBLIC_ACCOUNT_SERVICE_URL` for ad-hoc overrides, otherwise adjust the YAML file to specify environment-specific URLs such as `http://localhost:8080` for development/test and `https://account.svc.plus` for production.

 ## Account service configuration